rayliwell/tree-sitter-rstml/README.md

 ## Usage

-Since rstml isn't a supposed to be a standalone language, this project defines two grammars for convenience:
+Since rstml isn't a supposed to be a standalone language, there are two grammars defined for convenience:

 <table>
     <tr>